QMonkey/monkey-vim/README.md

 " Push current buffer or selected text to Gist
 :Gist

-" More help, please refer the official doc
+" Please refer the official doc for more help
 :h Gist.vim
 ```